Hebrew Alphabet

 2. bet Play 2 "Duo" in Latin, "Shen" (tooth) in Hebrew, Divide, Two Dimensions

-Hebrew words Bara Create, Build (Banah), Son (Ben and Bar), Bless (Barak), Kneel (Berek), Covenant (Briyth)
+Hebrew Bara Create, Build (Banah), Son (Ben and Bar), Bless (Barak), Kneel (Berek), Covenant (Briyth)

-3. gimel Play 3 "Tre" in Italian, "Shalosh" (captain) in Hebrew, a Unit of Trade, Three Dimensions
+3. gimel Play 3 "Tre" in Italian, "Shalosh" in Hebrew (captain), Trade, Three Dimensions

-Reward, Weaned, Nourished, Weapon, Sling, Throwing stick, Roman letter C Camel, with Hebrew Gamal
+Hebrew (Gamal) Weaned, Reward, Nourished, Weapon, Sling, Throwing stick, Roman letter C Camel

-4. dalet Play 4 "Quattro" in Italian, "Arba" (wait) in Hebrew.
-From Dalit Doors and Gates based on Dal- Poor.
+4. dalet Play 4 "Quattro" in Italian, "Arba" in Hebrew (wait), Four-Dimensional in Space and Time

-The letter F, in Hebrew Vav a Hook or Peg-Connector, becoming the letters U, V, W, Y in later alphabets
+The letter F, Vav in Hebrew, a Hook or Peg-Connector, became the letters U, V, W, Y in later alphabets.

 "Six", Man's number i.e. mortal its numeric meaning H8337 is also translated H8336 as silk, fine linen, soft clothing as is found in king's houses e.g. material used when clothing Joseph.